reactioncommerce/mailchimp-open-commerce-helm-chart/README.md

 # Reaction OSS Helm Chart
 ![Lint](https://github.com/slingshotlabs/reaction-oss-helm-chart/workflows/Lint/badge.svg)

 This repository contains a helm chart for deploying the open source Reaction Commerce platform ontop of Kubernetes/Openshift.
+We also published a [blog post](https://slingshotlabs.io/blog/deploying-reaction-commerce-on-kubernetes/) that outlines how to use this helm chart to deploy Reaction Commerce on Kubernetes.

 Reaction Commerce is an API-first, modular commerce stack made for ambitious brands and retailers.
 Reaction’s service-based architecture is built to deliver flexibility and freedom at scale.